220.127.116.11 Propaganda Techniques

-Bernays defined propaganda as the “conscious and intelligent manipulation of the organized habits and opinions of the masses”.
+In his book Propaganda, Bernays defined it as the “conscious and intelligent manipulation of the organized habits and opinions of the masses”.
 People don’t always realise that they are being manipulated; they can be persuaded to support people and policies that are not necessarily working in their best interests.

-One propaganda technique is the endless repetition of snappy slogans; for example “take back control” in the campaign for Brexit, and the slogans used by Donald Trump in the 2016 American presidential election: “drain the swamp”, “build a great wall” and “crooked Hillary Clinton”.
+Another propaganda technique is the endless repetition of snappy slogans.
+They are crude (but effective).
+For example, the slogan “take back control” was effective in the campaign to persuade Britain to leave the EU in a ‘Brexit’; It was incorporated in the Vote Leave campaign website identity.
+Slogans were extensively used in the 2016 American presidential election, for example in the Presidential Candidate Donald Trump Rally in Sarasota, Florida: “make America great again”, “drain the swamp”, “build a great wall” and “crooked Hillary Clinton”.
 These slogans have to be endlessly repeated, for maximum effect, but they risk trivialising political debate – as pointed out in a Guardian article: ‘Strong and stable leadership!’
 Could Theresa May’s rhetorical carpet-bombing backfire?.

 Politicians can use any of these techniques, and they can personally use the Internet to continuously reinforce their messages – with a stream of tweets, for example (18.104.22.168).

 This page is intended to form part of Edition 4 of the Patterns of Power series of books.
 An archived copy of it is held at https://www.patternsofpower.org/edition03/6424b.htm